ItsVipra/ProToots/README.md

 ﻿# ProToots (v1.1.2)

-A Firefox extension which displays an author's pronouns next to their name on Mastodon.
+A web extension which displays an author's pronouns next to their name on Mastodon.
 (Now in even more places!)

 ![A Mastodon screenshot showing off pronouns next to a person's name](documentation/example_screenshot.png)